withastro/docs/src/pages/en/tutorial/6-islands/index.md

 You can mix and match different supported frameworks (React, Preact, Svelte, Vue, Solid, Alpine, Lit) on the same page, or just pick your favorite.

 You might even find that with an Astro `<script>` tag, you don't even need an island at all.
-Look how far you have already come without adding any other frameworks to your Astro project!
+Look how far you have already come without adding any UI framework components to your Astro project!

 ## Before you go